Tenavi/benchmark_ocp/README.md

-This software is being developed independently of NASA.
-It is not endorsed or supported by NASA or the US government.
+# Benchmark problems for optimal control

----
+_This software is being developed independently of NASA.
+It is not endorsed or supported by NASA or the US government._

-This software repository contains a collection of benchmark optimal feedback control problems.
+This software repository contains a framework for describing optimal control problems (OCPs) in python, and a collection of some benchmark OCPs of varying difficulty.
 Some of these problems are described in

   * [Neural Network Optimal Feedback Control with Guaranteed Local Stability](https://doi.org/10.1109/OJCSYS.2022.3205863)
   * [QRnet: Optimal Regulator Design With LQR-Augmented Neural Networks](https://doi.org/10.1109/LCSYS.2020.3034415)